chaoss/MARS/automation/add-language_README.md

 ## Step 0: Prerequisite

-The obvious prerequisite is having the transations of the metrics in desired language in the [`translations`](https://github.com/chaoss/translations) repository.
+The obvious prerequisite is having the translations of the metrics in desired language in the [`translations`](https://github.com/chaoss/translations) repository.
 They should be oraganized in the structure followed by other translated languages.

 ## Step 1: Create YAML and cover file